waynegramlich/bom_manager/README.md

 # BOM Manager

-The BOM Manager is a program for managing a project Bill Of Materials and generating vendor orders.
+The `bom_manager` is a program for managing a Bill Of Materials (i.e. a "BOM) and generating vendor orders for the associated parts.

 ## Introduction